 After the bearings have been installed and allowed to cool, check to ensure that they have not moved away from the shaft shoulders in shrinking.
-If movement has occurred, use a suitable sized sleeve and a press to reposition the bearings against the shaft shoulders.
+If movement has occurred, use a suitably sized sleeve and a press to reposition the bearings against the shaft shoulders.

-If heating the bearings is not practical, use a suitable sized sleeve, and an arbor (or hydraulic) press to install the bearings on the shaft.
+If heating the bearings is not practical, use a suitably sized sleeve, and an arbor (or hydraulic) press to install the bearings on the shaft.

-shaft, never press or hit against the outer race, balls, or ball cage.
+When installing the bearings onto the shaft, never press or hit against the outer race, balls, or ball cage.
 Press only on the inner race.